zhengqigao/PRML-Solution-Manual/README.md

 ### Update List

-**Sep22,2018**
+**Sep 22,2018**

 Hooray!
 Currently, I have finished all the solutions in Chapter1-6.

-**Oct23,2018**
+**Oct 23,2018**

 Hooray!
-Currently, I have finished all the solutions before Chapter7.
+Currently, I have finished all the solutions before Chapter7(included).
 However, the update process may be suspended lately because of the heavy workload of my lab projects.

+**Nov 5,2018**

+Hooray!
+I manage to alive from the project, and I will continue update the solution manual.